 Jennifer Ireland is a multimedia artist working to reconfigure ways of knowing and ways of being in land through the questioning of traditional epistemology and abstract boundaries.
 Ireland strives to make work that is mindful of situation, site, context, and access.
 This ethic is found in her work through specific materials and methods which are often light, sustainable and provisional.
 Ireland’s multi-medium, research-based practice ranges from drawing, photography, video, and sculpture, to site-sensitive installation and performance.
 Each artwork is made as a proposition that operates simultaneously as suggestion and possibility for de-colonial wayfinding in the Anthropocene.

-As a Treaty 7 person, Ireland’s home is in Mohkinstsis/Calgary, Alberta, in the foothills between the prairies and the Rocky Mountains, the traditional lands of the Blackfoot Confederacy: Kainai, Piikani, Siksika, the Tsuu T’ina, and Îyâxe Nakoda Nations and the peoples of the Métis Nation (Region 3).
-Ireland holds a BA in Philosophy from the University of Calgary, studied drawing and sculpture at Alberta University of the Arts, and recently graduated from the 2018 Masters of Applied Arts at Emily Carr University of Art + Design.
+A Treaty 7 person of settler descent, Ireland’s home is in Mohkinstsis/Calgary, Canada, and she is grateful and committed to the responsibilities of being a Treaty 7 person.
+Ireland holds a BA in Philosophy from the University of Calgary, studied drawing and sculpture at Alberta University of the Arts, and recently graduated from the 2018 Masters of Fine Arts at Emily Carr University of Art + Design.

 ART FUTURES: interdisciplinary and multi-species cooperation as anti-oppression strategies for the Anthropocene, in collaboration with Jennifer Brant and THE NEW GALLERY

 STORIES TO CHANGE THE WORLD: International Activists Collections: Volume 9, Publication: Summer 2021 – by invitation, featuring: on going project With the River (2020-2021)